peterphalen/data-visualization/README.md

 # Mapping police killings
-R scripts that generate interactive online visualizations of police killings using a json file scraped from the Guardian's The Counted website.
-Conveys things like name, ethnicity, how the person was killed, whether they were armed at the time.
+R scripts that generate interactive online visualizations of police killings.
+Use US census data and a json file scraped from the Guardian's The Counted website.

 For the output of the map-police-killings.R script go here: https://www.peterphalen.com/datavisualization/map-police-killings.html